DreamSong (musical): Productions

 While at university at the VCA, Chiarella began collaborating with fellow student, Robert Tripolino, on DreamSong.
 Chiarella wrote the book and lyrics and Tripolino composed the music.
 The VCA agreed to support the development of the musical and staged a full production in 2011 directed by Michael Gurr with musical direction by Daniel Puckey.

-The show was selected as part of the Carnegie 19 New Music Theatre programme at Arts Centre Melbourne, where the show went through an workshop followed by a four night showcase, once again directed by Michael Gurr with musical direction by Andrew Patterson.
+The show was selected as part of the Carnegie 19 New Music Theatre programme at Arts Centre Melbourne, where the show went through a workshop followed by a four night showcase, once again directed by Michael Gurr with musical direction by Andrew Patterson.

 DreamSong then received a full production at Theatre Works in 2014 directed by Dean Bryant and choreographed by Andrew Hallsworth, with musical supervision by Mathew Frank and musical direction by Robert Tripolino.

 DreamSong was revived in 2019 by EbbFlow Theatre Company in Melbourne with a production directed by Lauren McKenna at The Alex Theatre, St Kilda.
 The production featured musical direction by Maverick Newman and choreography by Maddison Lee.
 Chiarella and Tripolino updated the show extensively for the production, including the addition of a female Jesus Christ.